Jewelry 3D scanners: Comprehensive guide and product selection

 The AutoScan Sparkle comes with Shining 3D’s Ultrascan software for mesh exports but will require additional software for design purposes.
 Shining 3D namely lists Geomagic Design X, ZBrush, and Polyworks as suitable solutions.

-The eviXscan FinePrecision is a desktop 3D scanner produced by Evatronix.
-Evatronix is a 3D scanner manufacturer based in Poland.
+The eviXscan FinePrecision is a 3D scanner produced by Evatronix, a manufacturer based in Poland.

-The Evatronix eviXscan FinePrecision uses structured light technology.
+The eviXscan FinePrecision Evatronix uses the structured light technology.

 Alternatives (other 3D jewelry scanners)